-Watford Holdings Ltd. ("Watford" or "the Group" or "WHL" or "we" or "our") is a global insurance and reinsurance group regulated by the Bermuda Monetary Authority (the "BMA") in Bermuda.
-Watford writes business through its wholly owned subsidiaries of Watford Re Ltd ("WRL"), Watford Specialty Insurance Company ("WSIC") and Watford Insurance Company ("WIC") and Watford Insurance Company Europe Limited ("WICE").
-In March 2014, WHL raised \$1.1 billion in our initial funding, and we began underwriting reinsurance in the first half of 2014.
+Watford Holdings Ltd. and its subsidiaries ("Watford" or "the Group" or "WHL" or "we" or "our") is a global insurance and reinsurance group regulated by the Bermuda Monetary Authority (the "BMA") in Bermuda.
+Watford writes business through its wholly owned subsidiaries of Watford Re Ltd ("WRL"), Watford Specialty Insurance Company ("WSIC") and Watford Insurance Company Europe Limited ("WICE").
+In March 2014, WHL raised \$1.1 billion for its initial funding, and began underwriting reinsurance in the first half of 2014.

-Our strategy combines a diversified, casualty-focused underwriting portfolio, accessed through our strategic relationship with Arch Capital Group Ltd. and its subsidiaries ("Arch"), with a disciplined investment strategy comprising primarily non-investment grade corporate credit assets, managed by HPS Investment Partners LLC ("HPS").
-We have designed our investment strategy to complement the characteristics of our underwriting portfolio in order to generate attractive risk-adjusted returns for our shareholders.
+Our strategy combines a diversified, casualty-focused underwriting portfolio, accessed through our strategic relationship with Arch Capital Group Ltd. and its subsidiaries ("Arch"), with disciplined investment strategies comprising primarily non-investment grade corporate credit assets, managed by HPS Investment Partners LLC ("HPS").
+We have designed our investment strategies to complement the characteristics of our underwriting portfolios in order to generate attractive risk-adjusted returns for our shareholders.